janclemenslab/xarray-behave/README.md

 # xarray-behave

 ## Installation
 Install a working conda installation with python 3.7 (see [here](https://docs.conda.io/en/latest/miniconda.html)).
-If you have conda already installed, make sure you have conda v4.8.4+.
-If not, update from an older version with `conda update conda`.
+If you have conda already installed, make sure you have conda v4.8.4+, You can update conda from an older version with `conda update conda`.

-If you want to use xb with DeepSS, following the [installation instructions for DeepSS](https://janclemenslab.org/deepss/install.html).
+If you want to use xb with DeepSS, follow the [installation instructions for DeepSS](https://janclemenslab.org/das/install.html).
-The [DeepSS docs](https://janclemenslab.org/deepss) also contain instructions on annotating audio recordings using the GUI.
+The [DeepSS docs](https://janclemenslab.org/das) also contain instructions on annotating audio recordings using the GUI.

 ### GUI
 For using with the GUI: